-Migrations to Liquid Web’s Managed WordPress portal are made easy using a custom plugin created specifically for Liquid Web by BlogVault.
+Migrations to Liquid Web’s Managed WordPress and Manage WooCommerce portal are made easy using a custom plugin created specifically for Liquid Web by BlogVault.
 With this plugin, you can migrate any WordPress site into your portal in just a few easy steps.

 You will need to create a new site in your portal to act as a destination site for your migration to Liquid Web.